DISCOVER-Robotics/sdk/examples/cpp/airbot_aloha/README.md

 ## Data Collection

-> * [Data Collection & Convertion Environment](#Data-Collection-&-Convertion-Environment) needs to be configured first.
+> * [Data Collection and Convertion Environment](#data-collection-and-convertion-environment) needs to be configured first.
 >
 > * The task name should be reasonable, and it is recommended to include time in the name to distinguish the same task data collected at different times.